dotnet/docs-aspire/docs/caching/stackexchange-redis-distributed-caching-component.md

 ### Use configuration providers

 The .NET Aspire StackExchange Redis distributed caching component supports <xref:Microsoft.Extensions.Configuration?displayProperty=fullName>.
-It loads the `StackExchangeRedisSettings` from configuration by using the `Aspire:StackExchange:Redis` key.
+It loads the <xref:Aspire.StackExchange.Redis.StackExchangeRedisSettings> from configuration by using the `Aspire:StackExchange:Redis` key.
 Example `appsettings.json` that configures some of the options:

 ```json
 {